Trading athermality for nonstabiliserness: Main results

-\emph{Main results}-- Given a system described by a Hamiltonian $H=\hat{\v n} \cdot \v\sigma$, initially prepared in a stabiliser state and coupled to a heat bath at inverse temperature $\beta$, we ask for the necessary and sufficient conditions for nonstabiliserness generation.
+This motivates our second result: for single qubits, we derive an exact necessary-and-sufficient criterion for when thermal operations generate nonstabiliserness.
+Specifically, we ask: given a system described by a Hamiltonian \mbox{$H=\hat{\v n}\cdot\v\sigma$}, initially prepared in a stabiliser state and coupled to a heat bath at inverse temperature $\beta$, what are the necessary and sufficient conditions for nonstabiliserness generation?

 \begin{res}[Nonstabiliserness generation] Magic states are generated from an initial stabiliser state $\rho$ under thermal operations at inverse temperature $\beta$ if and only if